twilsonco/SiriShortcuts/MenuGenerator.md

 - As an alternative, you could start your own shortcut from a duplicate of the Menu Generator shortcut
   - Make sure to collapse the If action in order to hide all the Menu Generator actions and simplify subsequent shortcut development

-**As an example, my [Gemini Chat Manager](https://routinehub.co/shortcut/17671/) shortcut has Menu Generator embedded inside it.**
+**As An example, My [Gemini Chat Manager](https://routinehub.co/shortcut/17671/) shortcut has Menu Generator embedded inside it.**

-1. Install Menu Generator (this shortcut) and the [Join Shortcuts](https://routinehub.co/shortcut/10038/) shortcut
+1. Install Menu Generator (this shortcut) and the [Join Shortcuts](https://routinehub.co/shortcut/10038/). shortcut
-   - Join Shortcuts works by allowing you to insert one shortcut inside another
+   - Join Shortcuts works by allowing you to insert one shortcut inside another.
-   - Each Comment action in the destination shortcut serves as a placeholder for inserting a source shortcut
+   - Each Comment action in the destination shortcut serves as a placeholder for inserting a source shortcut.
 2. Create a Comment action near the top of your shortcut.
-Inside, put something like "menu generator"
+Inside, put something like "menu generator".
-3. Run the Join Shortcuts shortcut
+3. Run the Join Shortcuts shortcut.
-4. Select your shortcut at the destination shortcut
+4. Select your shortcut at the destination shortcut.
-5. Select the comment made in step 2 as the place to insert the source shortcut
+5. Select the comment made in step 2 as the place to insert the source shortcut.
-6. Select the Menu Generator shortcut as the source shortcut
+6. Select the Menu Generator shortcut as the source shortcut.
-7. Select "Finish Joining" and save the resulting shortcut as a copy or by replacing your shortcut with the joined version
+7. Select "Finish Joining" and save the resulting shortcut as a copy or by replacing your shortcut with the joined version.
 8. Change any "Run Shortcut" actions to point to your shortcut (so that it runs itself) instead of Menu Generator, and now your shortcut has built-in pretty menus!

 ## Credits